JosephKemper/cse210-hw/prove/Develop05/Polymorphism Design Activity.md

         SimpleGoal =
         EternalGoal =
         ChecklistGoal =
+        ConstructGoal = -- Beyond constructors and member variables, I do not know what else this will do.
+Could I turn this into a method that is part of the goal class?
+I will have to experiment with this and see.
         Menu =
             GetUserInput : int -- takes in a string, converts it to a number, and returns the int.
             DisplayMainMenu : Void -- Displays the main menu